 He is currently studying the coal-centric energy transition in South Asia and the resistance movements against such transitions.

-Dr. Mitch Wagener is the outgoing chair of Jane Goodall Center.
-He teaches ecology, climate ecology, and related courses at Western Connecticut State University in Danbury.
+Dr. Mitch Wagener has been teaching ecology, climate ecology, and related courses at Western Connecticut State University in Danbury since 1996.
 In 2019, he received the Aquarion Environmental Champion Award, Individual Communication category.
 That same year Dr. Wagener received an official citation from the Connecticut General Assembly for his efforts in climate change education and community service.
 His research interests include the impact of historical events—such as the Industrial Revolution—on the environment.

 Mitch enjoys—among other things—watching his grandson grow up and explaining climate change to the public.